 TBN provides affiliated associations with a website, registration system and competition module making the business of basketball more efficient.
 Through the website Basketball Australia communicates to all associations (through cascading news) and the website and registration system provides associations with the ability to communicate effectively with their members.

-National Junior Championships
+Australian Junior Championships

 National Intensive Training Centre Program (NITCP)